High-dimensional Laplace asymptotics up to the concentration threshold: Abstract

 \section{Abstract}

 We study high-dimensional Laplace-type integrals of the form

 in the regime where $d$ and $\la$ are both large.
-Until now, rigorous bounds for Laplace expansions in growing dimension have been restricted to the ``Gaussian-approximation'' regime, known to hold when $d^2/\la\to0$.
+Until now, rigorous bounds for the Laplace expansion in growing dimension have been restricted to the ``Gaussian-approximation'' regime, known to hold when $d^2/\la\to0$.
 This excludes many practically relevant regimes, including those arising in physics and modern high-dimensional statistics, which operate beyond this threshold while still satisfying the concentration condition $d/\la\to0$.
 Here, we close this gap.
 We develop an explicit asymptotic expansion for $\log I(\la)$ with quantitative remainder bounds that remain valid throughout this intermediate region, arbitrarily close to the concentration threshold $d/\la\to0$.

 Fix any $L\ge1$ and suppose $g(0)=1$.
 Assume that, in a neighborhood of the minimizer of $f$, the operator norms of the derivatives of $f$ and $g$ are bounded independently of $d$ and $\la$ through orders $2(L+1)$ and $2L$, respectively.
-Assuming also some mild global growth conditions on $f$ and $g$, we prove that and that the coefficients satisfy $b_k(f,g)=\CO(d^{k+1})$.
+Assuming also some mild global growth conditions on $f$ and $g$, we prove that \be \log I(\la)=\sum_{k=1}^{L-1} b_k(f,g)\la^{-k}+\CO(d^{L+1}/\la^L),\qquad d^{L+1}/\la^L\to0, \ee and that the coefficients satisfy $b_k(f,g)=\CO(d^{k+1})$.
 Moreover, the coefficients $b_k(f,g)$ coincide with those arising from the formal cumulant-based expansion of $\log I(\la)$.

-The proof is constructive and proceeds via explicit polynomial changes of variables that iteratively ``quadratize'' the exponent while controlling Jacobian effects, thereby avoiding heavy Gaussian concentration machinery.
-We illustrate the expansion on two representative examples.